The #1 thing most successful business owners have in common: they have a business mentor. But you already knew that.

 Here’s what I suggest: write your answers to the above questions on a clean white piece of paper.
 Take your time.

 1. Who was one person who changed the course of your life?

 3. How did they spur you to action?

 5. How much time can you invest in being mentored?

 Then book a call with at least two established mentors in the gym industry.
 Here’s a link to our booking page: https://twobrainbusiness.com/book-a-free-call/

-…you’re welcome to start there.
-Go ahead, talk my ear off!
-I enjoy meeting new gym owners, because I know your desire to serve is true; you’re in this for all the right reasons.
+You’re welcome to start there.
+Everyone on my team enjoys meeting new gym owners because we know your desire to serve is true; you’re in this for all the right reasons.
 That’s why I’m a mentor; it’s also why I have mentors.
 Soon, you will too.
-You’ll never regret it.
+You’ll never regret it

 Hope this helps!

 P.S.
 There are very few “wrong” answers here.
 Don’t worry.